 Hi, guys, welcome back.
-In this module, I will discuss what is DES Algorithm.
-After reading this module, you will get to know the various steps involved in DES (Data Encryption Standard) Algorithm, why to learn it, its implementation, and modes of operation.
+In this module, I will discuss what is DES (Data Encryption Standard) Algorithm is.
+After reading this module, you will get to know the various steps involved in the DES (Data Encryption Standard) Algorithm, why to learn it, its implementation, and modes of operation.
 Let’s continue to know it, then.

 What is DES Algorithm?

-The DES algorithm takes the plain text of 64-bit as input & produces a ciphertext of 64 bit using a key of 56 bits.
-Initially, 64-bit key length is used but 8 bit is discarded.
+The DES algorithm takes the plain text of 64-bit as input & produces a ciphertext of 64-bit using a key of 56 bits.
+Initially, a 64-bit key length is used but an 8-bit is discarded.

 The Data Encryption Standard (DES) was discovered vulnerable to powerful attacks and hence DES has slightly declined in use.
-The 56 bits key length used in DES makes it unsafe against cyber attacks like brute force because 56 bits key length requires 2^56 attempts for an attacker to find the correct key, which is not enough to protect sensitive data against brute-force attacks with modern computers.
+The 56-bit key length used in DES makes it unsafe against cyber attacks like brute force because the 56-bit key length requires 2^56 attempts for an attacker to find the correct key, which is not enough to protect sensitive data against brute-force attacks with modern computers.
 So, in May 2005, the Data Encryption Standards (FIPS 46-3) was officially withdrawn.

 The triple DES or 3DES algorithm is a DES algorithm example that was approved for government-sensitive information or data until 2030.
 Now, let’s see how the DES algorithm works.